 When Does Replacement Become Necessary?

+If a chain becomes too stretched then you need to replace it immediately!
 If the wear is over 0.8mm then your chain needs to be replaced asap.
-If the situation is much worse then the whole chainring would also need to be replaced.
-Professionals love pushing their bikes to the limits and that is why you will need a new chain often, once you do that, it is crucial that you test it out first.
+You might need to replace the whole chainring if the situation is worse.
 If there is a problem at the rear of the bike then it is suggested that you also replace the cassette.

-Read More Bike Maintenance Tips:
+Read More Bike Maintenance Tips

 Recap